Workaholic (song)

 "Workaholic" is a song by Belgian/Dutch Eurodance band 2 Unlimited, released in April 1992 by Byte Records as the third single from their debut album, Get Ready!.
 The song features a chorus from Anita Doth and, outside the UK, verses from Ray Slijngaard.
 He co-wrote it with producers Phil Wilde and Jean-Paul De Coster, and Lieve De Cock.
-The single experienced chart success in several countries, reaching the top five in Finland, Ireland, the Netherlands, Norway and the United Kingdom.
+The single experienced chart success in several countries, reaching the top five in Finland, Ireland, Israel, the Netherlands, Norway and the United Kingdom.
 In Zimbabwe, it reached number one in August 1992.
 David Betteridge directed the accompanying music video.

 Content

 The opening segment of the song features bells ringing in descending followed by ascending order (replicating the Westminster chime effect).
 This segment is played at Yankee Stadium in New York City whenever baseball's New York Yankees score a run and at multiple NHL arenas, such as the Crypto.com Arena's Los Angeles Kings and the Canadian Tire Centre’s Ottawa Senators when a penalty is called against the visiting team.
 It is also used when the Los Angeles Lakers score a 3 Point Basket.
 It also is used by the South Atlantic League’s Hudson Valley Renegades whenever a Renegades player scores at Heritage Financial Park.

 Controversially, on the album version of the song, there is a quote: "Who the fuck are you?" at the beginning of the track.
 However, in the radio edit and the music video, the entire quote is omitted.
 A version also included in the album, labelled as an "instrumental" version (although it retains all of Ray and Anita's vocals) removes the quote and surrounding lines, moving the first "The workaholic" to before the bell intro.
 The opening phrase in the song, "Ok, let's go to work" comes from the 1987 film Wall Street.